Healthy Raspberry Lemon Bars

 - Let cool for ~20 minutes in the pan, then transfer to a wire cooling rack to cool completely.
 Slice and place bars on a serving platter.
 Refrigerate overnight and serve the next day!

-Other than the ingredient list, this nutrition label comparison shows how healthy the DWB recipe is.
+Other than the ingredient list, this nutrition label also shows how healthy this recipe is.
 I mean, with no white sugar, hormone-filled butter and bleached flour, you can’t really go wrong now can you?
 Refined/processed ingredients not only add a ton of calories, but they add a ton of empty/non-nutritive calories.
 The ingredients used in this recipe are quality ingredients — good for you, nutritious and do your body good rather than harm.

-So make these (secretly healthy) Raspberry Lemon Bars.
+So make these Healthy Raspberry Lemon Bars.
 You can have an extra serving (or two) without feeling weighed down or shaky from the excess sugar.
 If you are a sweet tooth like me, you will be in (guilt-free) dessert heaven 😉